PABCon/utina/docs/guides/princing component.md

 #### Add a New Commission:

-1.On the Utina homepage, go to Configuration  Pricing  Commission and click on it.
+1. On the Utina homepage, go to Configuration  Pricing  Commission and click on it.

 ![](../../assets/86.png)

-2.To add a new commission, click the &#39;Add&#39; button.
+2. To add a new commission, click the &#39;Add&#39; button.

 ![](../../assets/87.png)

-3.A new commission screen will be displayed:
+3. A new commission screen will be displayed:

 ![](../../assets/88.png)